All Sweet Briar students are required to have health insurance.

 Why is health insurance important?

 Medical insurance is as crucial for college students as it is for people in the work force.
-Health is actually the leading cause of college dropouts nationwide.
+Illness is the leading cause of college dropouts nationwide.
 Without insurance coverage, medical bills can be devastating.

 Why do I need health insurance now?

-What are the implications of the Affordable Care Act?
+What were the implications of the Affordable Care Act?

-The ACA increases access to affordable healthcare for many.
-The Act allows financial aid for qualified individuals to help them buy their own insurance.
-Other changes include:
+The ACA increased access to affordable health care for many.
+It allowed financial aid for qualified individuals to help them buy their own insurance.
+Other changes included: